The role of symmetry and dissipation in biolocomotion: The model

 We define the viscous force of each spring by the one-form

-In terms of the usual $q_i = (x_i,z_i)$ coordinates these three forces $F_k$ can be written as a sum of six force vectors $\mathbf{F}_{ij}$ describing the force exerted on particle $i$ by the viscous friction of the spring connecting it to particle $j$.
+In terms of the usual ${\bf x}_i = (x_i,y_i,z_i)$ coordinates these six forces can be written as a sum of twelve force vectors $\mathbf{F}_{ij}$ describing the force exerted on particle $i$ by the viscous friction of the spring connecting it to particle $j$.
 We have